QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 While a poll is open and accepting votes, any Collaborator or Manager can use their right to veto by sending a message to the associated thread, detailing why they'd like to veto the vote.

-If another Collaborator or Manager isn't satisfied with the reasoning behind the veto, they can attempt to overrule the veto.
+If another Collaborator or Manager isn't satisfied with the reasoning behind the veto, they can attempt to overrule it.
 To start this process, a new poll is created to allow voters to decide whether to overrule the veto.
 This poll lasts for three days and, if more than half of the individual votes are positive, the veto is overruled.
+If this vote fails, the original vote should be treated as if it has failed.

+As the veto process is operated at an individual level, Program members vote as individuals.
+Communities are not required to seek consensus and vote as a whole.

-If not, the original vote should be treated as if it has failed.
+If nobody attempts to overrule the veto before the original vote ends, the original vote should be treated as if it has failed.
+If someone attempts to overrule the veto, then the original vote will not be closed until the vote to overrule has ended, even if the vote to overrule finishes after the end date for the original vote.

 The veto process may be started on behalf of another Manager or Collaborator.
 Additionally, the list of voters on that veto may be kept secret.
-This is intended to avoid exposing those that supported the veto (or that didn't) to negative reactions or bullying by other Program members.
+This is intended to avoid exposing those that started or supported the veto (or that didn't) to negative reactions or bullying by other Program members.

 **Note:** Individual Collaborators currently do not hold the right to veto.